jclaveau/php-logical-filter/README.md

 # php-logical-filter
 This class provides a way to define complex filters freely and the tools to handle them easily

-Basic rules that cannot be simplified
+Basic rules that cannot be reduced in simpler rules
 + =
 + >
 + <
 + null
 + !null
 + function (regex or custom function returning a bool)

 Operation rules